- About Us

 - Special Collections

-The BLC is a non-profit corporation, incorporated in the Commonwealth of Massachusetts.
-Its bylaws are reviewed annually by the BLC Board of Directors and revised as appropriate.
+The BLC is a non-profit 501(c)3 corporation, incorporated in the Commonwealth of Massachusetts.
+The Board of Directors reviews the bylaws annually.

 ARTICLE I - Name